China's smaller firms face unpaid bills due to housing slump

-BEIJING (BLOOMBERG) - The defaults and slow-moving crises of companies in China's property sector is not just hurting bond-holders and people waiting for their apartments - thousands of small suppliers of everything from tiles to cleaning services are also waiting to get paid by the likes of China Evergrande Group.
+BEIJING • The defaults and slow-moving crises of companies in China's property sector are hurting not just bond holders and people waiting for their apartments, but also thousands of small suppliers - of everything from tiles to cleaning services - that are waiting to get paid by the likes of China Evergrande Group.

 Mr Feng Guoxun's company is one such supplier.

+He said he is still waiting for the 489,500 yuan (S$105,000) that the troubled developer - once the country's biggest - has owed him since August.

-He also claims Guangzhou R&F Properties, another major developer, has owed him around 800,000 yuan in payments for two years, and last month posted photos on Weibo of the contracts he signed with R&F and commercial acceptance bills Evergrande gave him in 2020 instead of immediate payment.
+He also claims that Guangzhou R&F Properties, another major developer, has owed him around 800,000 yuan in payments for two years, and last month posted photos on Weibo of the contracts he signed with R&F as well as commercial acceptance bills that Evergrande gave him last year instead of immediate payment.

-"It's an unimaginable number for us," said Mr Feng, whose company Shijiazhuang Kaichen Advertising was profitable until the pandemic hit in 2020 but has now lost all its staff.
-"If I can't get my money back, I'll have gone through all these years of hardship for nothing."

-Mr Feng supplied photos of the work his firm did for both companies and a photo of a filing from his suit against Evergrande.
-Bloomberg News could not independently verify the authenticity of the documents.
-Evergrande and R&F Properties did not respond to a request for comment on the allegations.

-Many small firms now find themselves in a situation similar to Mr Feng's as the housing market slump cripples developers' ability to pay suppliers and vendors in industries from furniture to construction.
-On top of that, a series of sporadic virus outbreaks, surging raw material costs, regulatory crackdowns and supply chain bottlenecks have hurt many companies' profitability.
+Many small firms now find themselves in a situation similar to Mr Feng's as the housing market slump cripples developers' ability to pay suppliers and vendors in industries ranging from furniture to construction.
+On top of that, a series of sporadic Covid-19 outbreaks, surging raw material costs, regulatory crackdowns and supply chain bottlenecks has hurt many companies' profitability.

 "Evergrande's problems are not just one company's problem, but the problems of tens of thousands of small businesses that supply it," said Mr Sun Wenkai, deputy director of the National Small and Medium Enterprise Research Institute at Renmin University in Beijing.
 "Small companies don't have the power to set prices and they suffer from higher costs, so they are squeezed at both ends."

-The problems facing small business will reverberate across the broader economy, potentially making firms slow down hiring and spending.
-Combined with still-weak retail sales which have never recovered pre-pandemic levels of growth, it is yet another factor putting downward pressure on growth.
+The problems facing small businesses will reverberate across the broader economy, potentially making firms slow down hiring and spending.
+Combined with still-weak retail sales which have never recovered to pre-pandemic levels of growth, it is yet another factor putting downward pressure on China's growth.

 The authorities have rolled out a string of measures to help smaller businesses in recent months, including encouraging banks to provide cheaper loans and extending the deadlines for tax payment.
 That effort underscores their dire situation and indicates the importance of small businesses to the economy, as they make up more than 60 per cent of China's gross domestic product and more than 80 per cent of jobs.